How to Choose the Right Sorority

 9. Don't Let Others Influence Your Choice

-Finally, don't choose to join a sorority just because your friend has.
+Finally, if you are wondering how to know if a sorority is right for you, don't join a sorority just because your friend has.

 Becoming a member doesn't mean you snub the friends you already have, and what may work for your bestie might not work for you.
 Furthermore, you might not get accepted into the same organization, so it's never a good idea to bank on this.

 Want more great advice?
-Browse our articles to get the insights on Greek life.
-We guarantee if you find the right sorority, your college semester will be the most exciting of your life.
+Browse our articles to get insights on Greek life.
+We guarantee if you find the right sorority, your college experience will be the most exciting time of your life.